Donnie/StockHome/README.md

 The app regularly updates the stocks data at 01:00 UTC.

-As of now the focus is on S&P 500 stocks, but there are plans to extend it to other indexes.
+As of now the focus is on S&P 500 stocks, but there are plans to extend it to other indices.

 Candle data is available on /stocks/:sym endpoint